Futurama: Into the Wild Green Yonder: Plot

 Hutch introduces Fry to the "Legion of Mad Fellows", a secret society of tinfoil hat-wearing telepaths led by the Number 9 man.
 No. 9 tells Fry of two species in an evolutionary arms race: the nearly-extinct "Encyclopods", who evolved to preserve the DNA of endangered species so they could be restored, and the "Dark Ones", who want to destroy all life.
 The violet dwarf is the only surviving egg of the Encyclopods.
 Due to a resurgence in the life-giving force "Chi", the Encyclopod will soon be reborn.
 As Fry is immune to the Dark Ones' psionic powers, he alone can save it from Leo Wong's plans to turn it into a golf course.

 To end the sabotage, Leo enlists Zapp Brannigan and Kif Kroker, who then hire Bender to locate the eco-feministas.
 Fry infiltrates Leo's empire as a security guard.
 Amy is angered by her father's sexist jokes and joins Leela, while Bender bugs Fry's phone in case he communicates with Leela.
 Fry runs into Frida and has her take a message of support to Leela, but an unseen Dark One murders Frida.

 Farnsworth prepares to close Planet Express; with their delivery team missing they cannot continue.
 Leo Wong hires them to put up a fence around the construction site.
 Farnsworth cancels the closing and goes with Zoidberg and Hermes to do the job.
 They are captured by the eco-feminists, who commandeer the Planet Express ship.
 When the eco-feministas suspect Fry of murdering Frida, Fry and Leela arrange a rendezvous.
-They are ambushed by the Nimbus, tipped off by Bender.
-The eco-feministas are imprisoned.
+They are ambushed and imprisoned by the Nimbus, tipped off by Bender.